 We carry out an integrated programme of mapping, testing, monitoring and modelling to describe the physical properties of the UK landmass and how it behaves in a changing climate.
 This is a cornerstone in our work to help society cope with climate change and population growth.

 Crucial to our research is ongoing work to improve the ways in which we communicate this important information to government, industry and the general public.

 Characterising UK rock and soil formations in terms of their lithological and engineering properties.

-Understanding the shallow geohazards that affect the UK and how best to reduce their risks to society.
-Landslides, National Landslide Database, flooding, ground shrinkage, caves and soluble rocks, National Karst Database, subsidence, new technologies for hazard reduction.
+Landslides, National Landslide Database, flooding, ground shrinkage, caves and soluble rocks, National Karst Database, subsidence, hazard reduction technology.

 3D characterisation of the ground beneath towns and cities and its interaction with utilities, infrastructure and people.
-Applied research includes 3D geological modelling of the shallow subsurface including artificial ground, infiltration for sustainable drainage systems (SuDS) and impacts of land use.
+3D geological modelling of the shallow subsurface: artificial ground, infiltration for sustainable drainage systems (SuDS) and impacts of land use.

 Contact Dr. Helen Reeves for more information.